-When I arrived at Makomanai subway station on my way to the second day of Japanese Nationals at the Sekisui Heim Ice Arena, there were several young women standing outside in the freezing cold holding signs looking for spare tickets for today’s session.
+When I arrived at Makomanai subway station on my way to the second day of 2015 Japanese nationals at the Sekisui Heim Ice Arena, there were several young women standing outside in the freezing cold holding signs looking for spare tickets for today’s session.

-With both the ladies short program and the men’s free skating taking place, trying to obtain a ticket looked like it was proving to be more difficult than a quadruple Salchow.
+With both the ladies short program and the men’s free skate taking place, trying to obtain a ticket was proving to be more difficult than attempting a quad Salchow.
 I had seen online auctions where tickets were being offered for more than $1000 and, even at prices like that, there were takers.

 The overriding atmosphere during the men’s free this evening was one of sheer tension.
 Fittingly enough, the current star of Japanese skating, Yuzuru Hanyu, closed the show even if it wasn’t with one of his vintage performances.
 He began his “Seimei” program really well with a stunning quad Salchow and a terrific quad toe loop.
 He looked on course to repeat his feats at NHK Trophy and the Grand Prix Final, but midway through things unraveled.
 The Olympic champion fell on a second quad toe and then on a triple Axel, proving that he is actually human after all.